KubaP/Powershell-ProgramManager/README.md

 - The `-PropertyName` parameter supports tab-completion once a `-PackageName` is given in.

 #### Custom scriptblock support
 When adding a new package, you can pass in a scriptblock for `-PreInstallScriptblock` or `-PostInstallScriptblock`.
-These scriptblocks will execute during package installation.
+These scriptblocks will execute during package installation. **Still WIP**

 #### -WhatIf and -Confirm support
 All functions in this module support these parameters when appropiate.